undless/gatling.io-doc/content/reference/integrations/ci-cd/other/index.md

 You must first [create an API token]({{< ref "../../execute/cloud/admin/api-tokens" >}}).
 It will be used to authenticate with Gatling Enterprise.
 Most CI tools should offer a way to store this token securely, and expose it to build scripts as an environment variable.

-In the following examples, we assume the API Token is available in an environment variable named `GATLING_ENTERPRISE_API_TOKEN`, which our tools will detect automatically.
+In the following examples, we assume the API Token is available in an environment variable named `GATLING_ENTERPRISE_API_TOKEN`, which our tools, including the example shell script, will detect automatically.

 We also assume that you have already [configured a simulation]({{< ref "../../execute/cloud/user/simulations" >}}) on Gatling Enterprise.
 You can copy the simulation ID from the simulations list view.
 In the following examples, we will show the simulation ID as `00000000-0000-0000-0000-000000000000`.